-Pins Direction Description Use External Weak Pull- Up During Configuration CDONE 1/0 Configuration done status pin.
+Pins Direction Description External Weak Pull Up/ Pull Down Requirement CDONE I/O Configuration done status pin.
 CDONE is an open drain output; connect it to an external pull-up resistor to VCCIO.
-When CDONE = 1, the configuration is complete.
-If you hold CDONE low, the device will not enter user mode. ~ CRESET_N Input Initiates FPGA re-configuration (active low).
-Pulse CRESET_N low for a duration of t{creset_N} before asserting CRESET_N from low to high to initiate FPGA re-configuration.
-This pin does not perform a system reset. \checkmark ТСК Input JTAG test clock input (TCK).
+When CDONE = 1, the configuration is complete and the FPGA enters user mode.
+You can hold CDONE low and release it to synchronize the FPGAs entering user mode.
+Pull up CRESET_N Input Active-low FPGA reset and re-configuration trigger.
+Pulse CRESET_N low for a duration of t {creset_N} before releasing CRESET_N from low to high to initiate FPGA re-configuration.
+This pin does not perform a system reset.
+Pull up ТСК Input JTAG test clock input (TCK).
 The rising edge loads signals applied at the TAP input pins (TMS and TDI).
-The falling edge clocks out signals through the TAP TDO pin. \checkmark TMS Input JTAG test mode select input (TMS).
+The falling edge clocks out signals through the TAP TDO pin.
+Pull up TMS Input JTAG test mode select input (TMS).
 The I/O sequence on this input controls the test logic operation .
 The signal value typically changes on the falling edge of TCK.
-TMS is typically a weak pull-up; when it is not driven by an external source, the test logic perceives a logic 1. ~ TDI Input JTAG test data input (TDI).
+TMS is typically a weak pull- up; when it is not driven by an external source, the test logic perceives a logic 1.
+Pull up TDI Input JTAG test data input (TDI).
 Data applied at this serial input is fed into the instruction register or into a test data register depending on the sequence previously applied at TMS.
 Typically, the signal applied at TDI changes state following the falling edge of TCK while the registers shift in the value received on the rising edge.
-Like TMS, TDI is typically a weak pull-up; when it is not driven from an external source, the test logic perceives a logic 1. ~ TDO Output JTAG test data output (TDO).
-This serial output from the test logic is fed from the instruction register or from a test data register depending on the sequence previously applied at TMS.
-During shifting, data applied at TDI appears at TDO after a number of cycles of TCK determined by the length of the register included in the serial path.
+Like TMS, TDI is typically a weak pull-up; when it is not driven from an external source, the test logic perceives a logic 1.
+Pull up TDO Output JTAG test data output (TDO).
+This serial output from the test logic is fed from the instruction register or a test data register depending on the sequence previously applied at TMS.
+The shift out content is based on the issued instruction.
 The signal driven through TDO changes state following the falling edge of TCK.
-When data is not being shifted through the device, TDO is set to an inactive drive state (e.g., high-impedance). ~
+When data is not being shifted through the device, TDO is set to an inactive drive state (e.g., high-impedance).
+Pull up

-(20) CDONE has a drive strength of 12 mA at 1.8 V.
+(23) CDONE has a drive strength of 12 mA at 1.8 V.